JCMexplains/writing-for-success-2023/textbook.md

 author's name, a comma, and the year the source was published.
 The period at the end of the sentence comes after the parentheses.

-### Creating a List of References
+### Creating a List of Sources

-Each of the sources you cite in the body text will appear in a references list at the end of your paper.
-While in-text citations provide the most basic information about the source, your references section will include additional publication details.
-In general, you will include the following information:
+Each of the sources you cite in the body text will appear in a bibliography (a "book list") at the end of your paper.

+In-text citations
+give only basic information about the source.
+Your bibliography will give more information---enough for your reader to find each source.

+The two styles we will discuss later in this book are *APA (American Psychological Association) style* and *MLA (Modern Language Association) style*.
+In APA style your bibliography gets called *References*.
+In MLA style, it gets called *Works Cited*.
+See **Chapter 13** for more information.

+In general, you
+will include the following information:

 - The author's last name followed by his or her first (and sometimes